 Archey’s frogs are modern-day dinosaurs.
 Almost unchanged from their 150 million-year old fossilised relatives, these little battlers are among the world’s oldest frogs and in desperate need of help.

-Amongst the 30,000-ha operation area at Whareorino is the last stronghold for Archey’s frogs and a nationally important native frog conservation project.
+Whareorino and Coromandel are the last strongholds for Archey’s frogs and the predator control at Whareorino is a nationally important native frog conservation project.

 Auckland Zoo have a captive programme dedicated to developing captive breeding techniques.